matter-labs/hardhat-zksync/packages/hardhat-zksync-solc/README.md

 The `isSystema` and `forceEvmla` arguments are deprecated in favor of `enableEraVMExtensions` and `forceEVMLA`.
 If the deprecated arguments are used, a warning will be displayed and they will be automatically switched to the new naming with the provided values.

-Starting from zksolc version 1.5.0, the zkSync Era Solidity compiler will be used by default with the latest version if not specified in hardhat.config.ts
+Starting from zksolc version 1.5.0, the ZKsync Era Solidity compiler will be used by default with the latest version if not specified in hardhat.config.ts

 | 🔧 Properties               | 📄 Description                                                                                                       |